 If you or your spouse is a veteran, you may be eligible for benefits, including payment for long-term care.
-We have invited local attorney Jerry Turner, an expert on veteran's benefits and a friend and colleague of Vinnie’s, to lead this workshop.
-If you, your spouse, or a loved one is a veteran, this workshop is a must!
+Local attorney Jerry Turner, an expert on veteran's benefits (as well as a friend & colleague), will lead this workshop.
+If you or someone you love is a veteran, this workshop is a must!

-Join us for our annual end-of-year review where we will discuss 2016 in review in terms of the estate, gift tax and Medicaid laws, and learn what may be on the horizon for 2017.
+Join us for our annual end-of year-review!
+We'll discuss the changes we've seen in the estate, gift tax & Medicaid laws in 2017 & look at what may be on the horizon for 2018.

 About Our Client Workshops

-These educational workshops are free of charge & included as part of your membership in the Family Lifetime Planning Process.
-As laws change and as we come across topics we think may be relevant to our clients and their families, we may add additional topics and sessions throughout the year.
-We may also change or cancel workshops due to low attendance, with ample notice provided to any expected attendees.
+These free educational workshops are included as part of the Family Lifetime Planning Process.
+As laws change or as we come across relevant topics, we may add additional sessions throughout the year.
+We may also alter or cancel workshops due to low attendance with notice to any expected attendees.

-Your loved ones, helpers, friends and trusted advisors are welcome and encouraged to attend any of these sessions.
-If you are unable to attend and would like the printed materials to be mailed or emailed to you after the event, please contact our office and we will be glad to accommodate your request.
+Your loved ones, helpers, friends & trusted advisors are welcome at any of these sessions.
+If you're unable to attend, but would like the printed materials sent to you after the event, please contact our office & we'll be happy to accommodate your request.

 How to Sign Up